A Conversation About the Intersections of Environmentalism, Art, and the Neighborhood

 We are fortunate to be able to host Patric McCoy and Kahari Blackburn this Thursday for a conversation about the intersections of environmentalism, art, and the neighborhood.

-If you do not know them already, Patric is the co-founder of the art collectors group Diasporal Rhythms, worked for the EPA for 30+ years, and is an avid cyclist.
-Kahari is an artist, works here in the building with Invisible Institute and South Side Weekly, and can also be seen about town on his bike.
-With these two amazing people, this should be a very interesting conversation, so I hope you can make it!
+If you do not know them already, Patric co-founded the art collectors group Diasporal Rhythms, worked for the EPA for 30+ years, and is an avid cyclist.
+Kahari is an artist who works here in the building with Invisible Institute and South Side Weekly and can also be seen about town on his bike.
+This should be a fascinating conversation with these two amazing people, so I hope you can make it!

-Doors open at 6, the conversation starts at 6:30.
-We will have a beer, wine, and snacks!
-More info about the event here.
+The doors open at 6, and the conversation starts at 6:30.
+We will have beer, wine, and snacks!
+More info about the event is here.